-We will continue to solidify our network of Indigenous, BIPOC, and women-owned producers to source from, with a longer-term goal of exploring a collective marketplace opportunity-for both Tribal community members and as a sourcing connection for The Wave Foundation's network of venues-and reigniting Tribal Nation trade routes.
-This will enable The Wave Foundation to support food sovereignty, economic development, and the regeneration of traditional Tribal trading routes.
-From the working relationships and trust developed in 2020, The Wave Foundation has learned that these are significant aspirational goals of Tribal Nations.
-Re-integrating seafood and other traditional foods into Tribal Members' diets will help diminish persisting underlying health conditions that have become lethal during the pandemic.
-Additionally, The Wave Foundation will continue leveraging this work to support development of necessary infrastructure within Tribal Nation Communities.
+We will continue to expand our network of Indigenous, BIPOC, and women-owned producers to source from, with a longer-term goal of exploring a collective marketplace opportunity-for both Tribal community members and as a sourcing connection for The Wave Foundation's network of venues, convention centers, restaurants, zoos, and aquariums.
+This will enable The Wave Foundation to support food sovereignty and economic development. development of necessary infrastructure within Tribal Nation Communities.